Agricultural Literacy Curriculum Matrix

 Plasmids have become useful tools in research and biotechnology due to their ability to move genes from cell to cell.
 Researchers use plasmids to carry marker genes, allowing researchers to trace successful inheritance of desired traits in processes such as cloning or genetic engineering.
 They are also used to transfer genes from one organism to another.
 These scientific processes are used to produce and improve products in the areas of medicine and agriculture.

 In agriculture, plasmids are used in the scientific process of creating a genetically modified organism (GMO).
 A GMO is an organism that has DNA that was introduced artificially using biotechnology.
 GMOs are also referred to as bioengineered.
 There are 10 bioengineered crops that have been approved for commercial production in the United States.3 Each plant has a gene giving the plant a genetic characteristic such as resistance to a pest, resistance to a specific chemical herbicide, etc. Each of these genetic traits were originally found in the environment in another plant or a bacteria.
 After a desired trait was identified in the genome of another organism, it was isolated and then inserted into a plasmid using enzymes which cut the circular shaped plasmid open and allowed the new DNA to bridge the gap and become part of the plasmid.
 The plasmid with the new gene is then introduced into the genome of the plant.
 This is only one step of the entire process.
-To learn all of the steps in creating a bioengineered plant variety, see Activity 2 of
+To learn all of the steps in creating a bioengineered plant variety, see Activity 2 of The Science of a GMO.

 - Display the crop collage picture for students to see.
 Ask, “What do these 10 crops have in common?”
 If needed, identify each crop from left to right as corn, soybeans, cotton, canola, sugar beets, alfalfa, papayas, squash, apples, and potatoes.
 After students offer their ideas, tell them that each of these 10 crops has at least one variety that contains a gene from another genome.
 These are the 10 crops in the United States that have a commercialy available bioengineered varieties available for farmers to grow.